nim-lang/Nim/doc/manual.rst

 The current implementation allows to switch between these different behaviors via ``--panics:on|off``.
-When panics are turned on, the program dies on a runtime error, if they are turned off the runtime errors are turned into exceptions.
+When panics are turned on, the program dies on a panic, if they are turned off the runtime errors are turned into exceptions.
 The benefit of ``--panics:on`` is that it produces smaller binary code and the compiler has more freedom to optimize the code.